venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj1_FindingLanes/P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-1. __Handle Road Color Changes__: Modifications to the gaussian_blur or parameters to Hough_lines function can greatly aid in providing solution to the general problem of handling change in light / color of road in the images used for lane detection.
-This will help in handling lane detection between day / night changes as well.
+1. __Handle Road Color Changes__: To handle varying road colors, a preprocessing step can be designed to transform the image such that the road color corresponds to a darker color.
+This can be done by identifying the color that is present in abundance and transform that color to a darker shade.
 2. __Handle curvy lanes __: In case of curved roads, maintaining multiple piece-wise slopes can help in detecting the curved lanes.
 Additional machine learning algorithms (like k-means clustering) can also be used to cluster the observed slopes in to multiple clusters in order to form the piece-wise slopes
 3. __Varying rectangular mask area__: Based on the nature of the slopes, a second pass through the process_image routine to handle slopes in  a specific cluster can be adopted.
 In the second pass, the area of image used for hough_transforms can be modified to just fit the lines in the cluster in order  to piece-wise lines.